 Michigan Crossroads Council Boy Scout Summer Camps

-Not all summer camps are created equal and we have four amazing Boy Scout Resident Camps scattered across the state of Michigan with totally different opportunities.
-From fantastic opportunities for Scout to earn merit badges along their advancement trail, to offering some of the most premier programs in the nation like; horseback and ATV riding, to pistol shooting and tubing—our camps have what you’re looking for!
+Here in Michigan, we have four amazing Boy Scout Resident Camps scattered across the state – each with it’s own unique opportunities.
+Scouters can earn merit badges along their advancement trail or experience our premier programs such as; horseback and ATV riding, pistol shooting and tubing – our camps have what you’re looking for!

 Great Lakes Sailing Adventure